The Complete Toolkit to Lead Remote Workers

 The ability to track and measure progress is empowering to any worker, and it’s no different for remote workers.
 However, the tools used to track progress for remote teams can be different.
 Consider time tracking, task management, and/or activity tracking tools to review what the team and individuals are accomplishing.

-- Monday.com is a work operating system that powers teams to run processes, workflows, and projects in one digital workspace
+- Monday.com is a work operating system that powers teams to run processes, workflows, and projects in once digital workspace.

 Setting boundaries between personal and work can be challenging for remote workers.
 The new independence of a remote worker leading to laziness and low performance can be very top of mind for managers.